ggprod/aws-sysops-labs-day1/lab9-terraform/README.md

-# Mastery Exercise #1: Deploying web servers on AWS
+# Lab 9: Create AWS system with Terraform

-For this exercise we'll start simple and build up a more complex web server solution on AWS.
+For this lab we'll build up a web server solution on AWS.

 ### Start with a simple EC2 instance

-Take a look at the main.tf file and you'll see it has a config to create a basic EC2 instance
+1. Create a main.tf file with a config to create a basic EC2 instance.
+Create an AWS provider and set the region for it to your assigned region.
+Then create an EC2 instance

 ```hcl
 provider "aws" {